paterik/udacity-ios-meme-me/README.md

 ## Changelog

-All notable changes of the MemeMe release series are documented in project [CHANGELOG.md](CHANGELOG.md) file using the [Keep a CHANGELOG](http://keepachangelog.com/) prtheinciples.
+All notable changes of the MemeMe release series are documented in project [CHANGELOG.md](CHANGELOG.md) file using the [Keep a CHANGELOG](http://keepachangelog.com/) principles.
 The changelog documentation starts with version 1.0.0 (2016-10-14).
 The latest „exam“ version of MemeMe met the specifications to accomplish the course sub goal.

 ## License-Term